connect2brain/mtms/docs/source/markdown/installation-guide.md

 After this phase, the computer needs to be rebooted again.

+### Setting up the neuronavigation computer

+TBD: The modern way of setting it up should be documented here.

+An important note: "Wake on LAN" needs to be disabled on the neuronavigation computer.
+Otherwise, the network interface card won't respond properly to multicast traffic sent by the mTMS computer, causing EEG streaming to drop samples.
+Here are the steps to disable "Wake on LAN":

+1. In BIOS, disable "Wake on LAN".
+2. In Windows 11, go to Device Manager → Network adapter → Properties → Power Management, and uncheck "Allow the computer to turn off this device to save power."

 ### External EEG software (e.g. NeuroSimo)

 During mTMS installation, a system service is installed that listens for UDP traffic on one port and sends a copy of each packet to two destinations on localhost: